ibm-cloud-docs/vpc/vsi_is_troubleshooting.md

 ## Why do I receive an SSH key permission denied error?
 {: #troubleshooting-ssh-key-permission-denied-error}

-When you receive a SSH key permission denied error, your host might not be recognized as an authorized host.
+When you receive an SSH key permission denied error, your host might not be recognized as an authorized host.
 To add your host as a known host, run the following command in your terminal.
 Make sure that you replace `[sFTP]` with your host.

 `ssh-keyscan -t rsa [sFTP] >> ~/.ssh/known_hosts`